Kentucky Miss Basketball

-The Kentucky "Miss Basketball" honor recognizes the top female high school basketball player in the state of Kentucky.
+The Kentucky "Miss Basketball" honor recognizes the top female athletes of all the time in history high school basketball player in the state of Kentucky.
 Due to Kentucky's status as a culturally rich basketball state, Miss Basketball winners are highly coveted student athletes by colleges throughout the United States.
 Originally, there was only a “Kentucky Mr. Basketball” from 1954 to 1975, until 1976 when they created an award for women as well.
 The reward is presented by The Kentucky Lions Eye Foundation and is given to senior players that have shown exceptional basketball skills.
-In the past 45 years, all but 1 of these players has gone on to play basketball in college and 4 of them have been drafted into the WNBA.
+In the past 45 years, all but one of these players has gone on to play basketball in college.
+Six of them were drafted into the WNBA.

-After Basketball was invented in 1891 at Springfield college in Massachusetts, it didn't take long for the beloved sport to spread across the nation.
-From the beginning, both women and men enjoyed playing the sport.
-At the University of Kentucky, there was a women's basketball team, organized in 1902, before a men's team.
-Unfortunately, basketball quickly became taboo for women in the 1920s and was even banned in Kentucky high schools and colleges in 1932.
-That is, until 1974 when Senator Baker passed a bill, later known as Baker's Bill, that if a school has a men's basketball team, they must have a women's team as well.